elizabethhand/elizabethhand/README.md

-## 👋 Oh, hi there!

-Welcome to my GitHub profile!
+## Hi there, I'm lizzie! 👋 Welcome to my GitHub page!